malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 A more detailed analysis of the boundaries of what can be concluded through this mechanism is discussed below.

+## Sense labeling
+Observation of senses
+* conscious feedback loop received as a sense
+* in contrast, working memory is not

+But it's the subsequent processing of those data sources that determines what is experienced as a 'sense', because it is the processing and subsequent conclusionary output that states what is a sense and what is not.
+An open question is how lossy the processing step is.
+For example, could it be that working memory is also supplied as a sense in the same way that the external senses and the state model are fed in, but that the processing step never concludes anything directly about working memory - giving us the conclusion that it isn't received as a sense.

+Sense labeling:
+* needed in order for control mechanism to know which senses to use.
+Senses need to be labelled in some way, either through explicit addition of labels, location of source neurons, or some other means.
+* based on mental-model-of-mind
+* could be via explicit labeling, or just by the mental-model-of-mind being used to 'guess' to the source of a sense based on its characteristics

 ## Learning
 * Why I don't talk about it much.
 * Evolution and pre-wired control.